PavlidisLab/Gemma/index.md

 - Hugh Brown – Systems

 Other contributers to early stages of Gemma include David Quigley, Anshu Sinha and Gozde Cozen.
 Gemma’s precursor was [TMM](https://home.pavlab.msl.ubc.ca/tmm/), which was developed by Homin Lee, Jon Sajdak, Jie Qin and Amy Hsu.
 Martin Krzywinski has provided helpful advice on visualization.

-### Data sources
-We are indebted to the many researchers who have made data publicly available.
-Lists of published papers that relate to the data included in Gemma are available [here (full list)](https://gemma.msl.ubc.ca/bibRef/showAllEeBibRefs.html) and [here (search)](https://gemma.msl.ubc.ca/bibRef/searchBibRefs.html).

-If your data is in Gemma, and your paper is not listed, please let us know.

 ___

 Copyright © University of British Columbia